webknit/Javascript-Helpsheet/AngularJS.md

 - Filters

 ### Directives
-The fundamental building blocks fo Angular. they serve as the definitions for various declarations you wnat to use within your Angular application.
+The fundamental building blocks fo Angular. they serve as the definitions for various declarations you want to use within your Angular application.

 **Example**
 A module that says "make this input field a date picker".
 Building a contact info card out of data of a person object.

 ### Factories
 Used to maintain one single instance of something.
-They can be used fro maintaining state.
+They can be used for maintaining state.
 Additionally, they can be used to provide an abstraction layer between your directives and your API's.

 ### Controllers
-Have a lot of similra functionality to directive, but they are predominantly used for data connections and logical restraints around them.
-Unlike a directive, they can't contain any extra temlating or complex ordering
+Have a lot of similar functionality to directives, but they are predominantly used for data connections and logical restraints around them.
+Unlike a directive, they can't contain any extra temlating or complex ordering.

 **Example**
 Commonly used as the parent for a specific page or view that collects all the necessary data, whereas directives are the individual models and pieces that make up that view.